Sunbird-Knowlg/sunbird-content-player/README.md

 1. **How to render in Web**

-    content player will render inside the web environment with the above configuration .
+    Content player will render inside the web environment with the above configuration .

 	**HTML**
 	```html